 Wall mount speakers are generally the best speaker option for your home.
-Compared to flush mounted speakers, they sound better, have a lesser chance of tipping things over, and are generally cheaper, especially if you mount them yourself which you can do easily.
+Compared to flush-mounted speakers, they sound better, have a lesser chance of tipping things over, and are usually cheaper, especially if you mount them yourself, which you can do easily.

-No matter if you plan on using them for your home theatre or as part of the surround sound system, this is a great way to save space while getting great sound.
+Whether you plan to use them for your home theatre or as part of the surround sound system, this is a great way to save space while getting great sound.
 So, here is how you can do this:

 Set Up the Right Locations